breck7/CancerDB/README.md

 ## Funding

-The budget for Year for CancerDB is $6,315. $6,195 was used to purchase CancerDB.com and we expect $120 in Digital Ocean server costs.
+The budget for Year for CancerDB is $6,315. $6,195 was used to purchase CancerDB.com and we expect $840 in Digital Ocean server costs.
 Funding so far is provided from Breck Yunits.
-If you would like to contribute you can Buy Me a Coffee here: https://www.buymeacoffee.com/pldb.
+If you are not a programmer or cancer researcher but want to contribute, there will be important ways you can both help sponsor us and help us decide what to do next.
+Please keep monitoring this page.
+If you would like to contribute anything now you can Buy Me a Coffee here: https://www.buymeacoffee.com/pldb.

 All sources for CancerDB you will be able to find here: https://cancerdb.com/pages/acknowledgements.html